Fairfax India to buy 74 pct stake in logistics firm NCMSL for $126 mln

-MUMBAI Fairfax India Holdings (FIHu.TO), a fund set up by Canadian investor Prem Watsa to target Indian assets, on Monday said it would buy a 74 percent stake in commodities storage and services firm National Collateral Management Services (NCMSL) for about $126 million.
+MUMBAI, July 20 Fairfax India Holdings , a fund set up by Canadian investor Prem Watsa to target Indian assets, on Monday said it would buy a 74 percent stake in commodities storage and services firm National Collateral Management Services (NCMSL) for about $126 million.

 Reuters had reported in June that Watsa's firm was set to take a 70 to 75 percent stake in NCMSL worth $120 million to $150 million.